Patri22k/Roadmap-backend/README.md

 # GitHub User Activity

 Project to enhance skills in building a simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
+This project is inspired by [Roadmap.sh](https://roadmap.sh/projects/github-user-activity).

 ## Requirements
 To succesfully run the project, ensure you have the following installed: